microsoft/FluidFramework/.changeset/many-steaks-mix.md

 "@fluidframework/tree": minor
 ---

-Improved performance for accessing identifiers
+tree: Improved performance for accessing identifiers in shortId API

-Identifier field keys are now cached in the schema for faster access to identifiers when calling the Tree.shortId api.
+Users should see improved performance when calling the `Tree.shortId` API.
+Identifier field keys are now cached in the schema for faster access.